Reading Time: 5 Minutes

 - If there are a large number of participants, there could be multiple stories per day.

-- A master post with all story links will be added to the site after the final story posts.
+- A wrap-up post will be on the site after the last post goes live.

 The Recovery Phase